JavaScript Var vs Let vs Const: Key Differences & Best Uses

 const

-is another block-scoped variable declaration introduced in ES6, similar to let
+, introduced in ES6, is a block-scoped declaration similar to let

-enforces immutability on the variable binding, not the value itself.
-This means that while you cannot reassign a const
+enforces immutability only on the variable binding, not the value itself.
+For objects or arrays declared with const

 Example with Primitive Values